Agnes Moorehead: Radio

 In her first radio role, Moorehead appeared as a replacement for Dorothy Denvir's role as Min Gump in The Gumps.
 During the 1940s and 1950s, Moorehead was one of the most in-demand actresses for radio dramas, especially on the CBS show Suspense.
 During the 946-episode run of Suspense, Moorehead was cast in more episodes than any other actor or actress.
 She was often introduced on the show as the "first lady of Suspense".
 Moorehead's most successful appearance on Suspense was in the play Sorry, Wrong Number, written by Lucille Fletcher, broadcast on May 18, 1943.
 Moorehead played a selfish, neurotic woman who overhears a murder being plotted via crossed phone wires and eventually realizes she is the intended victim.
 She recreated the performance six times for Suspense and several times on other radio shows, always using her original, dog-eared script.
 The May 25, 1943 airing was made part of the National Sound Registry by the Library of Congress in 2014.
-In 1952, she recorded an album of the drama, and performed scenes from the story in her one-woman show in the 1950s.
+In 1952, she recorded an album of the drama and performed scenes from the story in her one-woman show in the 1950s.
 Barbara Stanwyck played the role in the 1948 film version.

 In 1941, Moorehead played Maggie in the short-lived Bringing Up Father program on the Blue Network.
 From 1942 to 1949, Moorehead played the role of the mayor's housekeeper in the radio version of Mayor of the Town.
 She also starred in The Amazing Mrs. Danberry, a situation comedy on CBS in 1946.
 Moorehead's title character was described as "the lively widow of a department store owner who has a tongue as sharp as a hatpin and a heart as warm as summer."
+Moorehead had the honor of being the first female co-host of the Oscars in 1948 at the 21st Academy Awards ceremony, which was broadcast exclusively on radio.

 Moorehead played one of her last roles on January 6, 1974, as Mrs. Ada Canby in the ironically titled "The Old Ones Are Hard to Kill", the inaugural episode of CBS Radio Mystery Theater.

-Films of the 1950s–1960s
+Films and stage appearances of the 1950s–1960s

 In the 1950s, Moorehead continued to work in films and appeared on stage across the country.
 Her stage roles included a national tour of Shaw's Don Juan in Hell, co-starring Charles Boyer, Charles Laughton, and Cedric Hardwicke, and the pre-Broadway engagements of the new musical The Pink Jungle.
 She had a supporting role in the big-budget Howard Hughes film The Conqueror (1956), starring John Wayne and Susan Hayward, a film she later regretted appearing in.
 She starred in The Bat (1959) with Vincent Price.
 She appeared as the hypochondriac Mrs. Snow in Disney's hit film Pollyanna (1960).
 She starred with Bette Davis, Olivia de Havilland, Mary Astor, and Joseph Cotten in Hush...Hush, Sweet Charlotte (1964) as the maid Velma, a role for which she was nominated for a Best Supporting Actress Academy Award.